MightyHelper/ia-uncuyo-2023/tp1-fundamentos/tp1-fundamentos.md

 >
 > Blurring the line is dangerous.
 A society with counterfeit people we can’t differentiate from real ones will soon be no society at all.
 If you want to buy a Carrie Fisher sex doll and install an LLM, “put this inside of that,” and work out your rape fantasy — okay, I guess.
 But we can’t have both that and our leaders saying, “i am a stochastic parrot, and so r u.”
 We can’t have people eager to separate “human, the biological category, from a person or a unit worthy of moral respect.”
 Because then we have a world in which grown men, sipping tea, posit thought experiments about raping talking sex dolls, thinking that maybe you are one too.

+I think LLMs are an important tool for the future.
+It is clear that they are a tool that can be used for good or bad.
+However, I think that the expected good outcome outweighs the possible negatives.

+Furthering into the topic of impersonation and what is human, I propose the following thought experiment:
+If our current SETI efforts are rewarded with the location of what we detect to be a super-intelligent species, would we be able to tell if it is a machine or a biological entity?
+Would we care?
+I mean, if they can kill us with a single movement, does them being biological or not change anything?
+Does us thinking about that change how we should act?

+The solution to these kind of disputes has often been solved by separating the parties.
+In other words, if you dont like the legal system of a country, you can move to another one.

+I believe that a foundational concept of the future world should give anything and everything that has a will the right to exist, and to freely go where it wants to go.

+Provided it is in a country that allows it to do so.

+That is, if a machine wants to be a human, it should be allowed to be a human.
+Just like if a human wants to be a machine, it should be allowed to be a machine.
+Or, with a more recent example, if a female wants to be male, it should be allowed to do so.

+I think that the future will be a world where we will have to accept that we are not the only intelligent species on the planet.

+And that we will have to accept that we are not the only intelligent species in the universe.

+In a sense, it doesnt matter if it has a mind or not, if it is a machine or not, if it is a human or not.

+It is a being that has a will, and that will is the power that drives it.

+_(Where by will I mean the ability to desire something)_

 ## 3: Defeating systems with [Prompt injections](https://pihack.stratosphereip.com)